How to Grow Cucumbers: A Beginner’s Guide

 What is the trick to growing cucumbers?

-The trick to growing cucumbers is providing consistent water, plenty of sunlight, and good soil.
+The trick to growing these plants is providing consistent water, plenty of sunlight, and good soil.
 A trellis can also help by giving the vines support and improving air circulation around the plants.

 How do cucumbers need to be planted?